Insider dealing restrictions under the Hong Kong SFO can raise practical problems for hedge fund and private equity managers

 The presentation of a winding-up petition by itself, even before a court orders a winding-up, can have serious consequences.

-Each petition must be advertised and once advertised, banks may freeze accounts even before any winding-up order is made because any disposition of a company’s property is void during a winding-up unless the disposition is made with the approval of the court and once a winding-up order is made, the winding-up is deemed to date back to the time of the winding-up petition.
+Each petition must be advertised and once advertised, banks may freeze accounts even before any winding-up order is made because under Hong Kong corporate bankruptcy laws, any disposition of a company’s property is void during a winding-up unless the disposition is made with the approval of the court and once a winding-up order is made, the winding-up is deemed to date back to the time of the winding-up petition.

 For the same reason, astute trade creditors may stop supplying a business once they become aware of the winding-up petition.